 The Bank has an interest in maintaining sole control of proprietary information, which includes, without limitation, the Bank's business plans, customer borrowings, methods of doing business, products, services, computer software and models, computer databases, financial information, any other information having present or potential commercial value to the Bank.
 Proprietary Information also includes confidential information of any kind belonging to others but licensed or disclosed to the Bank for use in Bank business.
-Proprietary information may not be disclosed or used outside the Bank by an Advisory Council Member without written pre-approval by the General Counsel.
-Other restrictions are set forth in the Bank's Disclosure Policy and Policy Prohibiting Insider Trading of Securities and are discussed below in Sections 9 and 10.
+Proprietary Information may not be disclosed or used outside the Bank by a Director without written pre-approval by the General Counsel.
+Other restrictions are set forth in the Bank's Disclosure Policy and Policy Prohibiting Insider Trading of Securities and are discussed below in Sections 10 and 11.

-The duty to preserve proprietary information continues during and following service as an Advisory Council Member.
+The duty to preserve the confidentiality of Proprietary Information continues during and following service as a Director.